 - Be careful about camera shake in handheld shots.
 To avoid camera shake, consider using a tripod.
 Use a sturdy tripod that can bear the weight of the shooting equipment.
 Attach the camera securely to the tripod.

-- Using a remote switch (sold separately, ) or a wireless remote control (sold separately, ) is recommended.
+- Consider using a remote switch (sold separately, ) or wireless remote control (sold separately, ).

-Focusing is not possible (indicated by a blinking in the viewfinder, in viewfinder shooting, or by an orange AF point in Live View shooting).
+Focusing is not possible (indicated by an orange AF point).